Governor Bullock Issues Stay at Home Directive to Slow the Spread of COVID-19

 The directive asks Montanans to stay home to maximum extent possible except for essential activities and temporarily restricts all nonessential businesses and operations

-MONTANA – Governor Steve Bullock today issued a Directive requiring Montanans to stay home and temporarily closes all nonessential businesses and operations to curtail the spread of COVID-19.
-The order, which goes into effect at 12:01 a.m. on March 28, will buy time for health care workers on the frontlines and seeks to limit long term impacts to the state's economy.
+Montana – Governor Steve Bullock today issued a Directive requiring Montanans to stay home and temporarily closes all nonessential businesses and operations to curtail the spread of COVID-19.
+The order, that went into effect at 12:01 a.m. on March 28, will buy time for health care workers on the frontlines and seeks to limit long term impacts to the state’s economy.

 “In consultation with public health experts, health care providers, and emergency management professionals, I have determined that to protect public health and human safety, it is essential, to the maximum extent possible, individuals stay at home or at their place of residence,” said Governor Bullock.
 “There’s no doubt that COVID-19 is causing a lot of hardship.
 It’s also causing incredible hardships for our frontline doctors, nurses and other hospital staff across the country.”

 The Directive will be in effect through Friday, April 10 and requires all businesses and operations in Montana, except for essential businesses and operations as defined in the directive, to stop all activities within the state.

 The Directive also prohibits all public and private gatherings of any number of people occurring outside a household or place of residence.

 “I am taking these measures today because we need to stay in front of this pandemic and slow the growth of infections.
 In order to have a healthy economy we need a healthy population.
 We cannot rebuild our economic strength without doing everything we can now to flatten the curve and slow the spread of this virus,” continued Governor Bullock.

 Essential services and businesses will remain operational and open.
 Businesses deemed essential are required to comply with social distancing guidelines when possible including maintaining six feet of distance, having sanitizing products available, and designating hours of operation specifically for vulnerable populations.